FYS-MED4750 – Medical Imaging

-After taking this course the participants will have a basic understanding in the following areas:
+After completing this course the participants will have a basic understanding in the following areas:

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.

 Students enrolled in other Master's Degree Programmes can, on application, be admitted to the course if this is cleared by their own study programme.